ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Li et al. (2019)
   * AAAI'19
   * Most of the recent progresses on visual question answering are based on recurrent neural networks (RNNs) with attention.
 Despite the success, these models are often time-consuming and having difficulties in modeling long range dependencies due to the sequential nature of RNNs.
 We propose a new architecture, Positional Self-Attention with Co-attention (PSAC), which does not require RNNs for video question answering.
 Specifically, inspired by the success of self-attention in machine translation task, we propose a Positional Self-Attention to calculate the response at each position by attending to all positions within the same sequence, and then add representations of absolute positions.
 Therefore, PSAC can exploit the global dependencies of question and temporal information in the video, and make the process of question and video encoding executed in parallel.
 Furthermore, in addition to attending to the video features relevant to the given questions (i.e., video attention), we utilize the co-attention mechanism by simultaneously modeling "what words to listen to" (question attention).
 To the best of our knowledge, this is the first work of replacing RNNs with self-attention for the task of visual question answering.
 Experimental results of four tasks on the benchmark dataset show that our model significantly outperforms the state-of-the-art on three tasks and attains comparable result on the Count task.
 Our model requires less computation time and achieves better performance compared with the RNNs-based methods.
 Additional ablation study demonstrates the effect of each component of our proposed model.

+#### Deep Modular Co-Attention Networks for Visual Question Answering [[pdf](http://openaccess.thecvf.com/content_CVPR_2019/papers/Yu_Deep_Modular_Co-Attention_Networks_for_Visual_Question_Answering_CVPR_2019_paper.pdf)] <!-- omit in toc -->
+  * Yu et al. (2019)
+  * CVPR'19
+  * Visual Question Answering (VQA) requires a fine-grained and simultaneous understanding of both the visual content of images and the textual content of questions.
+Therefore, designing an effective "co-attention" model to associate key words in questions with key objects in images is central to VQA performance.
+So far, most successful attempts at co-attention learning have been achieved by using shallow models, and deep co-attention models show little improvement over their shallow counterparts.
+In this paper, we propose a deep Modular Co-Attention Network (MCAN) that consists of Modular Co-Attention (MCA) layers cascaded in depth.
+Each MCA layer models the self-attention of questions and images, as well as the question-guided-attention of images jointly using a modular composition of two basic attention units.
+We quantitatively and qualitatively evaluate MCAN on the benchmark VQA-v2 dataset and conduct extensive ablation studies to explore the reasons behind MCAN's effectiveness.
+Experimental results demonstrate that MCAN significantly outperforms the previous state-of-the-art.
+Our best single model delivers 70.63% overall accuracy on the test-dev set.

 ## Datasets